 Last year, 10 years after arriving in the U.S., Pancho graduated with honors from De Anza College and transferred to UC Berkeley.
 He is now majoring in Ethnic Studies and conducting research about how the Mixtec community in Ventura County develops literacy programs for future generations.
 Pancho’s goal is to become a professor to expand knowledge about indigenous communities.

-“After reading about the history of Teatro Campesino and worked with Borderlands Theater and Campo Santo Theater, I realized that through art we can share knowledge and create healing spaces for members of our community.” — Perla
+“After reading about the history of Teatro Campesino and working with Borderlands Theater and Campo Santo Theater, I realized that through art we can share knowledge and create healing spaces for members of our community.” — Perla

 Perla is a single mother studying Theater at Mills College.
 She spent her high school years in Arizona, where very few people knew about her immigration status and encouraged her to go to four-year college.
 Unfortunately, Perla couldn’t afford the out-of-state tuition at the University of Arizona and enrolled in community college instead.
 She enrolled in the theater program, but felt like she didn’t belong and was constantly questioning her talents and trying to find a “better” career choice.